Dosage Form: injection, solution

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Phenytoin Sodium Injection, USP, 50 mg/mL is supplied in single-dose containers as follows:
+Phenytoin Sodium Injection, USP, 50 mg/mL is supplied in the following:

 Phenytoin Sodium injection, solution